 One of the pilots shouted to us to push vigorously the plane as it would not start.

 “Nasira tuloy ang plansa ng polo ko na gawang Divisoria.
 Parang namang jeep Quiapo na sira ang karburador netong eroplano.”
-I told a furious Army colonel, a PMAyer, who could only shook his head in embarrassment, too as he watch his medallions and combat titles hanging and sewed on his Blue Dress fall.
+I told a furious Army colonel, a PMAyer, who could only shake his head in embarrassment, too as he watched his medallions and combat titles hanging and sewed on his Blue Dress fall.